QuantConnect/lean-cli/README.md

 ### `lean object-store get`

-Get a value from the QuantConnect Object Store.
+Get a value from the organization's object store.

 ```
 Usage: lean object-store get [OPTIONS] KEY

-  Get a value from the QuantConnect Object Store.
+  Get a value from the organization's object store.

 Options:
   --verbose  Enable debug logging